TofPlay/XcodeTool/README.md

 # What is XcodeTool?

 XcodeTool is a command-line utility for iOS and MacOS developers.
-It aims to provide a set of tools to facilitate the development of iOS and macOS applications.
+It aims to provide a set of tools to facilitate the development of command line tools, iOS and macOS applications.

 # Environment